NzizaPacifique250/NzizaPacifique250/README.md

 # My Flutter Development Journey! 🚀

 ## Introduction
 Hello there👋👋!
 I'm **Nziza Aime Pacifique**, a passionate Flutter developer on an exciting journey to create innovative and user-friendly mobile applications.
-With a background in [HTML,CSS and JavaScript], I bring a unique perspective to my Flutter projects.
+With a background in web development using HTML,CSS and JavaScript, I bring a unique perspective to my Flutter projects.
 I believe in the power of technology to transform ideas into reality and enhance the way we interact with the digital world.

 ## Projects
 Here are some of the exciting projects I've been working on: